Elshaden/Analytics/README.md

 ]
 ```
 #### Configuration
-To modify the default configuration of Lavacharts, datetime formats for datatables or adding your maps api key...
+To modify the default configuration of Analytics,
 Publish the configuration with
 `php artisan vendor:publish --provider="Shaden\Analytics\ShadenAnalyticsServiceProvider" --tag="config"
 `